BatGap Logo

 And then things moved quickly again through that cycle.
 I went on my first retreat with Lorn and Lucia that summer.
 Lorn verified everything, and it was just really a rich period, a lot of bliss.

-And what’s interesting too about the bliss is it’s not like your idea “Okay, you’re going to be kind of happy at some point in there,” or whatever.
+And what’s interesting, too, about the bliss is it’s not like your idea, “Okay, you’re going to be kind of happy at some point in there,” or whatever.
 But when the bliss kicks in, it can come on really strong sometimes.
 Sometimes it just opens, and sometimes it’s just like, “Bam!”
 But it’s not once.
-There’s layers of it.
+There are layers of it.
 It gets bigger.
 There’s a section in the Upanishads where it talks about 100 times the bliss of whatever is this, and 100 times the bliss of that.
 And it’s kind of like you step up through that over time.
 And it’s like this blasting bliss.

-Tom Traynor talked about it [in his BATGAP interview] for example.
-Actually, it is funny too, because a couple of people have commented to me that you better hope it doesn’t happen in public, because you’re just kind of rendered this bawling and laughing out loud, because the happiness is just so intense.
-And one of them for me, I was driving down the road in my truck, and all of a sudden just, “Blam!”
+Tom Traynor talked about it, for example, in his BATGAP interview.
+Actually, it is funny, too, because a couple of people have commented to me that you’d better hope it doesn’t happen in public, because you’re just kind of rendered this bawling and laughing out loud, because the happiness is just so intense.
+And one time for me, I was driving down the road in my truck, and all of a sudden, just, “Blam!”
 And I was bawling and laughing out loud, and the sun comes out, blaring down on my truck.
 Blaring?
 That’s not the right word, but just shining down on my truck.
-And I have the radio going, and Green Day, “I’m so effing happy I could cry” comes on the radio.
+And I have the radio going, and Green Day’s “I’m so effing happy I could cry” comes on the radio.
 But fortunately, my body is kind of continuing to drive the truck properly.
 So it’s kind of like there’s this graded process of the bliss kicking up in there.

 Rick: Why do you feel that that happens after a shift like that?

 Non-dual circles tend to really emphasize the Shiva side, the consciousness side.
 And some of the energy healers and ascension teachings and stuff emphasize the sattva side.
-But it’s really what you want is both together.
+But what you really want is both together.

-Rick: Russian dolls is a good metaphor for this, and the doll within the doll within the doll.
+Rick: Russian dolls are a good metaphor for this, and the doll within the doll within the doll.

 David: The physical body is the little one in the middle.